State Tower Building: Later history

 The building's exterior was lit at night from its opening to the 1960s.
-On May 29, 1962, a gas explosion hit the building, causing an estimated $100,000 in damages, and several injuries.
-The basement was flooded, the structure shook as fumes traveled through the building, and the explosion caused a minor panic, as about 3,000 people were inside at the time.
+On May 29, 1962, a gas explosion hit the structure, causing an estimated $100,000 in damages, and several injuries.
+The basement was flooded, fumes traveled through the building, and a minor panic erupted among the 3,000 people occoupants.
 The building is a contributing property in the Hanover Square Historic District, which was listed on the U.S. National Register of Historic Places in 1976.